rishighan/threetwo/README.md

 1. The UI, this repo.
 2. `threetwo-import-service` [https://github.com/rishighan/threetwo-import-service]
 3. `comicvine-service` [https://github.com/rishighan/comicvine-service]
+4. `threetwo-ui-typings` [https://github.com/rishighan/threetwo-frontend-types] which are the types used across the UI, installable as an `npm` dependency.
 ## Docker Instructions

 The recommended approach is to simply use `docker-compose` which spins up containers for the UI and all the associated microservices and data store.